Monitor ingestion gateway progress with event logs

 How progress events work

-The gateway emits flow_progress events at regular intervals (default: 5 minutes) for each table in your pipeline.
-Each event includes:
+The gateway emits the following event types at regular intervals (default: 5 minutes) for each table in your pipeline:

 - Source and destination table names.